+Figure 10 illustrates N blocks contiguously encoded within a lane.

+Figure 10 - Encoding scheme for N blocks within a lane

-1010File object
+File object

 A file is defined as the ordered collection of bytes retrieved from a single lane over a finite interval of time and stored in a digital media device.